Get a daily digest of California news

 Perhaps you’ve heard of this guy?
 Gavin Newsom has been generating headlines — and sparking speculation about his presidential ambitions — for nearly two decades.
 He came to widespread prominence in 2004 when, as the mayor of San Francisco, he briefly issued marriage licenses to same-sex couples until the courts stepped in.
 Newsom has been chasing history and occupying the cutting edge of liberal politics ever since.

 Elected governor in 2018, his first term in office has been dominated by his frequent public battles with former President Donald Trump, and then the coronavirus pandemic.
 His aggressive leadership, including issuing the nation’s first statewide stay-at-home order in March 2020, initially earned him national plaudits.
 But after an ill-timed dinner at the French Laundry restaurant in Napa Valley, where he flouted his own COVID rules about mixing households, his pandemic response also became a rallying point for frustrated conservatives, who mounted an unsuccessful recall attempt against Newsom last year.

 Newsom has kept many Democratic supporters satisfied with symbolically significant steps including a death penalty moratorium and diverse appointees to the state’s highest offices.
-But he disappointed progressives by backing away from his commitment to establish a single-payer health care system in California, one of his major campaign priorities.
+He also emerged as a prominent voice nationally again this spring, leading California’s charge to expand abortion access after the Supreme Court overturned Roe v.
+Wade.
+But the governor disappointed progressives by backing away from his commitment to establish a single-payer health care system in California, one of his major campaign priorities.
 There is also growing frustration among the public that his promises to turbocharge housing production and address pervasive homelessness have yet to yield noticeable results.

 Governor of California